Blog > diversity and equality

 Let's give some examples.
 Many of these will be focused on workplaces and their practices to help employers understand what this could look like.

 1. Assuming a specific standard for what being professional looks like in a workplace.
-This can range from believing headdresses and braids being unacceptable styles or stating that suits and skirts are the only acceptable items of clothing to wear in an office.
+This can range from believing headdresses and braids are unacceptable styles to stating that suits and skirts are the only acceptable items of clothing to wear in an office.

 2. Not giving time off for staff who have daily requirements for faith.
-This can include various forms of daily prayer that take place in all religions.
+This can include various forms of daily prayer in all religions.
+Applying ideals, ideas, and sources from Western experts or research on clients or ideas or concepts that have been developed in countries considered 'Eastern.

-4. Not understanding the intersectional and racial difficulty or disregarding the colonial history of individuals who are not white.
-This can be displayed or demonstrated through saying ‘I observe colourblindness' and I don’t see colour race.
-In many cases, this comes as a disregard for specific individuals' difficulties because they were not white.
+3. Not understanding the intersectional and racial difficulty or disregarding the colonial history of individuals who are not white.
+This can be demonstrated by saying, 'I observe colorblindness,' and I don't see color race.
+In many cases, this comes as disregarding specific individuals' difficulties because they were not white.

-What are some of the effects of white gaze?
+What are some of the effects of the white gaze?

 Let's re-look at the scenarios further above in the article.
 What would it look like if we omitted the white gaze from influencing the behaviours and actions?

-1. Globally many cultures have different ideas about what is considered professional.
-In eurocentric ideologies, the suit has become a universal image of what being professional should look like.
-Yet this is not the case and can make sure people feel insecure or uncomfortable.
-With relations to headdresses and hairstyles, particularly braids and afros.
-Assuming that these styles are not professional is a blatant disregard for different cultures, assuming that everyone can attain similar-looking fashions every day without damaging their hair and spending countless resources to do it is naïve
+1. Globally, many cultures have different ideas about what is considered professional.
+In Eurocentric ideologies, the suit has become a universal image of what being professional should look like.
+Yet this is not the case and can make people feel insecure or uncomfortable.
+With relation to headdresses and hairstyles, particularly braids and afros.
+Assuming that these styles are not professional is a blatant disregard for different cultures; assuming that everyone can attain similar-looking fashions every day without damaging their hair and spending countless resources to do it is naïve

-2. Many eurocentric organisations do not acknowledge taking time off for faith, as it cuts into the time when working.
-Whilst to some degree that is understandable, breaks are not even administered to consider this, especially when faith is a vital part of living
+2. Many Eurocentric organisations need to acknowledge taking time off for faith, as it cuts into the time when working.
+While to some understandable degree, breaks are not even administered to consider this, especially when faith is a vital part of living

-3. This is more related to academia, research and general ideas for workplace practice and cohesiveness.
+3. This relates to academia, research, and general ideas for workplace practice and cohesiveness.
 Not all programmes implemented in a workplace may be suitable or culturally appropriate for all members and employees.
-Maybe a diversity officer should be referred to when they are trying to implement to see if ideas or plans need to be adjusted to work for as many employees as possible.
+A diversity officer should be referred to when trying to implement to see if ideas or plans need to be adjusted to work for as many employees as possible.

 *Here at DJM, we try to be as inclusive as possible, so an audio podcast will be released later this week for those who need or prefer audio materials and content